benhaben/Hybrid-Model-for-Crypto-Volatility-Prediction-using-Sentiment-Analysis/README.md

 - Schedule automated retraining with Airflow
 - Deploy to cloud (Render, AWS EC2, or Vercel)

-> Developed with 💡 by Somya Jain
+> Developed with 💡 by Hansen